OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Several approaches and tools are available for dumping an iOS app's memory.

-On a non-jailbroken device, you can dump the app's process memory with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
+On a non-jailbroken device, you can dump the app's process memory with [objection](https://github.com/sensepost/objection) and [Fridump](https://github.com/Nightbringer21/fridump).
 To take advantage of these tools, the iOS app must be repackaged with `FridaGadget.dylib` and re-signed.
-A detailed explanation of this process is in the section "Dynamic Analysis on Non-Jailbroken Devices," in the chapter
+A detailed explanation of this process is in the section 'Dynamic Analysis on Non-Jailbroken Devices,' in the chapter

 ##### Objection (No Jailbreak needed)